rajeshwarid29/Pharamaceutical-Sales-Analysis/README.md

 Cleaned and prepared the dataset for analysis using Excel.
 Utilized advanced SQL querying techniques to extract relevant information from the dataset, including top-selling products, customer segmentation, and market trends.
 Employed Tableau's visualization capabilities to create dynamic dashboards and interactive visualizations for comprehensive data exploration.
-Analyzeed sales patterns by various metrics such as product class, country, and sub-channel to identify trends and opportunities within the pharmaceutical industry.
+Analyzed sales patterns by various metrics such as product class, country, and sub-channel to identify trends and opportunities within the pharmaceutical industry.

 **Results:**